 There are 11 total projects in the Study and Development Program: 8 NJDOT sponsored projects and three (3) locally sponsored.
 These projects are currently in a conceptual, "pre-TIP" phase (Concept Development) and not yet ready to enter the design phase.
 The locally sponsored projects are selected from DVRPC's Local Concept Development Program.

-Figure 5: Sample TIP Project Listing Roadmap
+Figure 5: Roadmap for TIP Project Listing

-Project Listings by Program
+CHAPTER 8: Project Listings by Program